skkumaravelan/KumarFork-aif-c01-study-notes/README-final3.md

 ### Organizational Governance
 Establishes oversight bodies such as AI ethics committees to guide AI use.
 It develops policies and compliance frameworks to meet legal and ethical standards while engaging regularly with stakeholders and affected communities for transparency and trust.

-Here’s a very brief, easy-to-remember story to recall the Governance Strategies for Responsible AI focused on Development, Deployment, Usage, and Organizational governance:

-***

 In AI land, building smart helpers needs careful rules:
 - **Development:** A team of experts (ethics, domain, diverse voices) craft AI with safety checks and fairness tests from day one.
 - **Deployment:** The AI is gently introduced step-by-step, watched closely for impact, and ready for quick fixes if anything goes wrong.